OpenNews/opennews-website/what/conferences/mozfest/index.md

 * "How can we create a newsroom culture that attracts, retains and inspires young talent from non-journalism backgrounds?" from Paula Montana Tor of the European Journalism Centre
 * "How can we start a project out right?
 What are the challenges in creating and evaluating project proposals, and what have we learnt about what works?" from Robin Kwong of the Financial Times
 * "What are best practices and things to be careful of when working with communities and technology for data journalism projects?" with Romina Colman of La Nacion Data
+* "How to organize reading groups that encourage continued learning about our work?" with Nicole Zhu of Vox Media
 * "How to take care of yourself and your colleagues when the news doesn't stop?" from OpenNews staff and community members
 * maybe also a topic of interest you?
 If you'd like to lead a session, [let us know](mailto:erika@opennews.org) or you can of course pitch that day as well